7 Days Tanzania Camping Safari

 Day 6 Ngorongoro Crater – Mto wa Mbu

 Get up and shine!
 It's up early in the morning to tackle the steep slope that leads down into the 600-meter-deep crater.
 The hills are forested, but the landscape quickly transitions to savannah, with the occasional acacia tree thrown in for good measure.
 The wildlife in the crater is incredible, and you might even spot the Big Five — lion, elephant, buffalo, rhino, and leopard – if you're lucky.
 Warthogs, wildebeests, zebras, hippos, and some of the area's more than 500 bird species should all be seen.
 You will go to Mto wa Mbu, where you will spend the night after an entire morning of game viewing and a picnic lunch in the crater.
 Breakfast, lunch, and dinner

 Mto wa Mbu – Arusha, Day 7

-Following a leisurely breakfast, you will begin your return journey to Arusha, arriving about lunchtime.
-You will be dropped off in the city centre or at the airport.
+Following a leisurely breakfast, you will begin your return journey to Arusha, arriving at about lunchtime.
+You will be dropped off in the city center or at the airport.
 Breakfast; Lunch; Dinner

 The following items are not included: